 Observations must include at least two different types of facilities (example: outpatient, hospital inpatient, home health, rehab center, or long-term care).

-Phase 2: Admissions Process
+Phase II Admissions Process

-Phase 2 Application Checklist [pdf].
-This form was created to help applicants complete their Phase 2 program applicant file.
-You do not need to submit this form in your Applicant Packet.
+Phase II PTA Program Application Packet.
+You can get your Phase II application packet outside of Health Education and Services Center 208 or by emailing the program advisor.
+Phase 2 Application Checklist [pdf]: this form was created to help applicants complete their Phase II program applicant file.
+You do not need to submit this form in your Application Packet.

+Phase II applicants will continue with Phase II of the program as openings are assigned.
 Students will be notified of their acceptance or non-acceptance via their Hawkeye email.

-Hawkeye's Nondiscrimination Statement
+Hawkeye's Equal Opportunity Statement

 College Catalog | Next Page >